-By default, Advanced Server is configured to start the pgBouncer, pgAgent and Update Notification services when the system boots; clear applicable Service Configuration checkboxes, or accept the defaults, and click Next to continue.
+By default, Advanced Server is configured to start the PgBouncer, pgAgent and Update Notification Service services when the system boots; clear applicable Service Configuration checkboxes, or accept the defaults, and click Next to continue.

-The Pre Installation Summary opens (shown in Figure 4.32).
+The Pre Installation Summary window opens (shown in Figure 4.33).

-Figure 4.32 - The Pre Installation Summary.
+Figure 4.33 -The Pre Installation Summary.

 The Pre Installation Summary provides an overview of the options specified during the Setup process.
-Review the options before clicking Next; use the Back button to navigate back through the dialogs to modify installation options.
+Review the options before clicking Next; use the Back button to navigate back through the dialogs to update any options.

-The Ready to Install window (shown in Figure 4.33) confirms that the installer has the information it needs about your configuration preferences to install Advanced Server.
+The Ready to Install window (shown in Figure 4.34) confirms that the installer has the information it needs about your configuration preferences to install Advanced Server.

-Figure 4.33 - The Ready to Install window.
+Figure 4.34 -The Ready to Install window.

 Click Next to continue.
-The installation wizard confirms the installation progress of Advanced Server via a series of progress bars (shown in Figure 4.34).
+The Setup wizard confirms the installation progress of Advanced Server via a series of progress bars (shown in Figure 4.35).